anderskm/gputil/README.md

 A Python module for getting the GPU status from NVIDA GPUs using `nvidia-smi`.
 `GPUstats` locates all GPUs on the computer, determines their availablity and returns a ordered list of available GPUs.
 Availablity is based opun the current memory consumption and load of each GPU.
+The module is written for selecting available GPUs for training of Deep Neural Network in Deep Learning.
+However, it is task/library specific and can be applied to any task, where it may be useful to identify available GPUs.

 **Table of Contents**